michelledo94/US-Gun-Violence/README.md

 * zipcode: zip code of the incident
 ________________________________

-3. Gun violence data merged with lat and long data from API: `geodata.csv`
+#### 3. Gun violence data after being merged with latitude and longitude data from API: `geodata.csv`

 * location: newly created column that combines address with state and city/county
 * latitude: coordinates of the address